Sore bums on the bike, a classic yes, but avoidable!

 The quest for the perfect saddle is unique to each cyclist.
 A well-chosen and correctly adjusted saddle can transform your cycling experience.
 Think about saddle width, length and padding.
 A good starting point is to measure the distance between your hamstrings to find the ideal width.

-The overall position on the bike has a major influence on comfort.
-Optimum adjustment includes saddle height, tilt and distance from the handlebars.
+The overall position on the bike greatly influences comfort.
+Optimum adjustment includes saddle height, inclination and distance from the handlebars.
 These adjustments should support your riding position without creating uncomfortable pressure points.

-Your cycling shorts are your second skin.
-They reduce friction and offer an extra layer of padding thanks to their chamois.
-Opt for a tight-fitting, yet comfortable cycling shorts, with padding adapted to the duration of your outings.
+Cycling shorts are your second skin.
+They reduce friction and offer an extra layer of padding thanks to their chamois leather.
+Opt for tight-fitting, yet comfortable cycling shorts, with padding adapted to the duration of your outings.

 For those looking for extra comfort without changing saddle, saddle covers can be a solution.
 They offer additional padding and can be easily removed or changed.

-As well as choosing the right saddle, cycling shorts (https://www.lokki.rent/media/cuissard-bikepacking ) and using creams, there are a number of other tips that can help eliminate sore bottoms when cycling.
+In addition to choosing the right saddle, [cycling shorts\]\(https://www.lokki.rent/media/cuissard-bikepacking ) and using creams, other tips can help eliminate sore bottoms when cycling.

 Wearing underwear under cycling shorts can increase the risk of chafing and irritation.
-The cycling shorts are designed to be worn next to the skin, allowing the chamois to play its protective role to the full.
+Cycling shorts are designed to be worn next to the skin, allowing the chamois to perform its protective role optimally.

-Achilles pain is often linked to a saddle that's too hard or poorly positioned.
+Ischial pain is often linked to a saddle that is too hard or poorly positioned.
 Look for a saddle more suited to your anatomy, with sufficient padding, and make sure that the saddle's adjustment promotes good weight distribution.

 And if you need to go even further, a [postural study](<https://www.lokki.rent/media/etude-posturale>) should solve all your problems.